BlockchainCommons/Gordian/Docs/Security.md

-## Security for Your GOrdianSystem
+## Security for Your GordianSystem

 The following security advisories are intended to ensure the security of your *GordianNode* or other *Bitcoin-Standup* node.